a-synchronous/md/TOUR.md

  7. [Transducers](#transducers)

 # [a]synchrony
-**Stop worrying about async** - you can pass synchronous or asynchronous functions to any rubico method, hence the `[a]` (optionally asynchronous).
+**Stop worrying about async**.
+Pass synchronous or asynchronous functions to any rubico method.
 All rubico methods handle promise resolution for you, meaning you can run things in parallel without having to call `Promise.all`.
 More on this behavior [here](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf).

 ```javascript [playground]
 const getTodo = id => fetch('https://jsonplaceholder.typicode.com/todos/' + id)